- 6th July 2015 to 25th October 2015

 This course takes place at our Islington campus in London.
 Students will be taught in state of the art studio facilties and classrooms.

 Our Post & Game Sound Diploma is an advanced programme and has been designed to follow on from our Diploma in Studio Sound Engineering & Music Production.
-We will however accept application from music tech / sound engineering graduates from other learning providers (FE/HE).
+We will however accept applications from music tech / sound engineering graduates from other learning providers (FE/HE).
 This course must be at least level 3 on the NFQ.

 If you have not achieved this, Alchemea can facilitate this prior to the commencement of your Diploma course.